commercelayer/commercelayer-docs-resources/fixed_amount_promotions/object.md

 # The fixed amount promotion object

-A fixed amount promotion object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/fixed_amount_promotions endpoint</b>.
+A fixed amount promotion object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/fixed_amount_promotions` endpoint.

 ## Fields